Ferritic Stainless Steel Properties and Applications

 Due to their lower chromium and nickel content, standard ferritic steel grades are usually less expensive than their austenitic counterparts.

 Chromium content can range from 10.5 to 27 percent and, like martensitic grades, there is generally little to no nickel content.
 Specialty grades often include molybdenum, and to a lesser degree make use of aluminum and titanium.

 Ferritic stainless steel alloys can generally be classified into five groups, three families of standard grades (Groups 1 to 3 below) and two families of specialty grade steels (Groups 4 and 5 below).

-While standard ferritic steels are, by far, the largest consumed group in terms of tonnage, demand for specialty grade stainless steels is increasingly steadily.
+While standard ferritic steels are, by far, the largest consumer group in terms of tonnage, demand for specialty grade stainless steels is increasing steadily.

 Types of Ferritic Stainless Steel

 - Group 1 (type 409/410L): These have the lowest chromium content of all stainless steels and are ideal for slightly corrosive environments where localized rust is acceptable.
 The least expensive of all stainless steels, type 409 was initially created for automotive exhaust systems silencers, but can now be found in automotive exhaust tubing and catalytic converter casings.
 Type 410L is often used for containers, buses and LCD monitor frames.